prahladyeri/minimal-mvc/README.md

 });
 ```

-You can also use the `*` wildcard at the end to create arbitrary routes:
+You can also use the `*` wildcard at the end to handle arbitrary routes:

 ```php
 Router::get('/arcane*', function(){